vegardht/vegardtorstad/content/authors/admin/_index.md

 title:
 ---
 I am a Postdoctoral Fellow/Assistant Professor at the [Department of Political Science](https://www.sv.uio.no/isv/english/), University of Oslo.
-My interests include climate + environmental politics, global governance, and international institutions.
+My interests include climate/environmental politics, global governance, and international institutions.

 I completed my PhD at the European University Institute in 2021.